-Bryan Lenz enters his fourth year as the Director of Recreation.
-Lenz also carries the title of Senior Associate Athletic Director and serves as a member of the senior leadership team in the Department of Athletics.
+Bryan Lenz enters his fifth year as the Senior Associate Athletic Director and serves as a member of the senior leadership team in the Department of Athletics.

 Lenz arrived on the Danforth campus after spending ten years at University of the Pacific in Stockton, Calif.
 He served as the Director for Recreation for three years (2012-15), and he also spent time as the Associate Director (2011-12), Assistant Director for Sports and Competition (2007-11), and Coordinator for Sports and Competition (2005-07).

-Lenz earned his bachelor’s degree in business administration-general management from the University of Wisconsin-Eau Claire in 2005, and a master’s degree in Sports Sciences-Sport Management from Pacific in 2011.
+Lenz earned his bachelor’s degree in business management from the University of Wisconsin-Eau Claire and a master’s degree in sport management from University of the Pacific.

-He is a member of NIRSA (National Intramural Recreational Sports Association) and RCRSP (Registry for Collegiate Recreational Sports Professionals), and is a Red Cross CPR/AED/First Aid certified instructor.
+He is a member of NIRSA and RCRSP (Registry for Collegiate Recreational Sports Professionals), and is a Red Cross CPR/AED/First Aid certified instructor.

 Lenz, along with his wife, Alexandra, and son, Vander, reside in University City, Mo.

 Updated June 1, 2019